 The pale horse has been with us in all mythology due to the rare glow of the living animal.
 Epona was the horse god of fertility, a protector and nurturer of life.

-A mysterious figure in an ancient landscape.
-Ghostly traces of previous lives inhabit the land
+A mysterious figure in an ancient lost landscape.
+Ghostly traces of previous lives inhabit the land.

-A hare crossing a stream with a stone portal.
-Windswept landscape with a hare, prints with ancient dolmans and gateways.
+A hare crossing a stream with a stone portal with ancient dolmans and possible gateways for the dead.

 The Devil’s Ring and Finger – this is an intriguing standing stone set, similar to The Mên-an-Tol in Cornwall, with a hole in the centre and a pointed standing stone.
 It is situated near Norton-in-Hales, Shropshire.